kfatehi/ydm/README.md

 **Warning** This is pre-release software.
-Please don't use it yet... unless you've made sure it does what you expect which most likely means you'd have contributed code to it.
-The only reason it is already on npm is so that I don't have to change the name again...
+I don't recommend you to try it unless you're sure it does what you expect which most likely means you contributed code to it.

 ---